 Patterning blocks are a great fun way to explore 2D shapes.
 Having ready made pictures for students to create develops their ability to see, recognize and understand that shapes make images!

 What could this represent?

 After Halloween students may have a different understanding of what this is compared to the week before when you teach kindergarten!
 This was an engaging learning center in our class!

 4. Gross Motor

 Learning how to navigate through a maze is fun by going over and under the string!
 Over.

-Can be frustrating for an educator to tape over and over again BUT it is totally worth it! 😉
+This can be frustrating for an educator to tape over and over again BUT it is totally worth it!

 5. Outdoor Learning